Azure/azure-batch-software-entitlement/src/Microsoft.Azure.Batch.SoftwareEntitlement.Server/readme.md

 The service will return HTTP status 400 and the response body will be empty if:

-* The software entitlement token is missing, invalid, corrupt or missing any mandatory fields;
+* The software entitlement token is missing, invalid, corrupt, or missing any mandatory fields;
 * The request is badly formed; or
 * The `api-version` specified on the URL is invalid.